Cray-HPE/docs-csm/glossary.md

 with Redfish.
 The hardware management network is isolated from all other node management networks.
 An out-of-band Ethernet management switch and hardware management VLAN is used for customer access and administration of hardware.

+### High Speed Network (HSN)

+The High Speed Network (HSN) in an HPE Cray EX system is based on the Slingshot switches.

 ### LiveCD